dinngo/protocolink-contract/README.md

 - `Router`: The single entry point for users to interact with.
 The Router forwards the data to an Agent when executing a transaction.
 - `Agent`: The execution unit of user transactions.
 The Agent executes the data like token transfer, liquidity provision, and yield farming.
 - `Callback`: The entry point for protocol callbacks to re-enter the Agent in a transaction.
-- `Utility`: The extensions for the Agent to perform extra actions like interacting with specific protocols, calculating token prices, and managing users data.
+- `Utility`: The extensions for the Agent to perform extra actions like interacting with specific protocols, calculating token prices, and managing user data.

 The details of each component can be found at [Smart Contract Overview](https://docs.protocolink.com/smart-contract/overview).